carlnykvist/Evidence_BOF/README.md

 ## Usage

 Modify the date/time and the filenames in the cna file.
-Load the provided aggressor script.  run the command:
+Load the provided aggressor script and run the command:

 ```
 evidence